The GTA Training Workshop form will become available at 12:01 am on September 15th, 2019 and then become unavailable at 11:59 pm on December 7, 2019.

 Graduate Student Teaching Workshop Schedule

-- Graduate Teaching Assistant (GTA) Orientation (for both US and international students)
+- Graduate Teaching Assistant (GTA) Training (for both US and international students)

 - Microteaching Simulation | Classroom Certification (CC) Evaluation (for GTA2/GTA3 certification)

 A student cannot participate in the Microteaching Simulation / Classroom Certification Evaluation component until all other GTA Certification Program requirements have been completed.

 All graduate students who plan to serve as Graduate Teaching Assistants (GTAs) must participate in the Graduate Teaching Assistant (GTA) Certification Program prior to beginning the first teaching assignment at MSU.
 Students must satisfy all program/evaluation requirements necessary to obtain the level of certification (GTA1, GTA2, GTA3) corresponding to the duties/responsibilities of the teaching assistantship appointment.